 The Bodhisatta was once an ascetic who lived deep in the Himalayas.
 A brahmin who was getting old told his wise son that when he died his body should be burnt in a place where no outcasts had ever been cremated.
 The son knew such an uncontaminated spot would be very hard to find and told his father to choose it himself.
 So the two of them walked up into the mountains and the father pointed out a spot between three hills, near where the Bodhisatta lived.

 In the Lifetime of the Buddha

 The brahmin and the son from the Bodhisatta’s time were earlier births of a brahmin and his son (who both followed beliefs contrary to the Buddha’s teachings) in the Buddha’s time.
 As the brahmin grew old, he told his wise son that when he died his body should not be cremated in a cemetery where any outcasts could be burnt.
 But the son did not know of any uncontaminated places and told his father to choose it himself.
 So the two of them walked up into the mountains and the father pointed out a spot between three hills.

 The evening before this, the Buddha divined that these two men were ripe for having a spiritual breakthrough, so the next morning he waited for them at the bottom of the mountain.
 When the father and son came down, the Buddha greeted them and asked what they had been doing.
 They explained, and the Buddha asked to see their chosen location.
-So they went back up the mountain and when the son pointed out the place, the Buddha told them this story so they knew it was not the first time the father had chosen this particular cremation spot.
+They went back up the mountain and when the son pointed out the place, the Buddha told them this story so they knew it was not the first time the father had chosen this particular cremation spot.
 The Buddha then explained dharma to them, and they accepted it.